Skip to main content

 Requirements & limitations

-• Your MCP server must implement Blaxel’s customized WebSockets transport layer.
+• Your MCP server must implement streamable HTTP as its transport layer.

 MCP hosting on Blaxel

-At this time, MCP servers deployed on Blaxel are only hosted server-side and cannot be installed locally.
-Only WebSockets protocol is supported.
+Blaxel uses streamable HTTP as its MCP transport mechanism.
+MCP servers deployed on Blaxel are only hosted server-side and cannot be installed locally.

 For developers interested in the technical details, our implementation is available open-source through Blaxel’s Supergateway and Blaxel’s SDK.